metablaster/WindowsFirewallRuleset/README.md

 Depending on your situation and target platform you might also want to read [Legacy Support](Readme/LegacySupport.md)

-These 2 documents are bare minimum to get you started customizing this repository, the rest can be found in `Readme` folder and by doing your own research.
+These 2 documents are bare minimum to get you started customizing this repository.

 ## More information and help